EU Settlement Scheme

 The United Kingdom (UK) has left the European Union (EU) and the rules on free movement of people no longer applies to the UK.
 The deadline to apply to the EU Settlement Scheme has now passed.
 If you are worried about your status you may find the information below useful.

 This information is not legal advice and is provided to help you make your own decision about what action you may need to take.

 - What is the EU Settlement Scheme?

 - How do I make a late application?

 - What will happen after I apply?

 - What if my application is unsuccessful?

 - How do I prove I have settled or pre-settled status?

 - Is there anything else I need to do?

-The EU Settlement Scheme (EUSS) was introduced to offer EU, EEA, Swiss citizens and their eligible family members living in the UK before the end of the transition period the opportunity to protect their right to live in the UK after the transition period has ended.
-The EUSS protects the rights you currently have in the UK including access to healthcare, benefits and pensions.
+The EU Settlement Scheme (EUSS) was introduced to offer EU, EEA, Swiss citizens and their eligible family members living in the UK before the end of the transition period the opportunity to protect their right to live in the UK after the transition period ended.
+The scheme also protected other rights including access to healthcare, benefits and pensions.
 Applications to the EUSS closed on 30 June 2021.